 Other relevant information related to a child care program’s ongoing status in Texas Rising Star as required by the Texas Rising Star Staff Handbook

-NLF: Boards must ensure that after receiving a Texas Rising Star Interest Form notification from a child care program, the Board’s CDU assigns a Texas Rising Star mentor to the child care program in Engage within 10 business days.
+NLF: Boards must ensure that after receiving a Texas Rising Star Interest Form notification from a child care program, the Board’s CDU assigns a Texas Rising Star mentor to the child care program in CLI Engage within 10 business days.

-NLF: Boards must also ensure that mentors work with child care programs to develop a Continuous Quality Improvement Plan (CQIP) and enter the resulting plan in the Engage CQIP tool within five business days of developing the plan goals and action steps.
+NLF: Boards must also ensure that mentors work with child care programs to develop a Continuous Quality Improvement Plan (CQIP) and enter the resulting plan in the CLI Engage CQIP tool within five business days of developing the plan goals and action steps.
 Additionally, Boards must ensure that once action steps have been completed, the CQIP is updated within five business days.

 Board CCS Provider Agreements and Addendums

+NLF: Boards must enter into agreements with eligible providers located within their local workforce development area (workforce area) who are interested in participating in CCS, even if the provider intends to only serve families in a neighboring workforce area.
+Providers are compensated based on the payment rate of the workforce area where they are located and not the rate of the workforce area where the children reside.

+NLF: Boards must provide Texas Rising Star mentoring and quality improvement supports to all participating providers within their workforce area with whom they have an agreement, regardless of whether the provider currently serves children enrolled through their specific Board.

 NLF: Boards must use the following TWC-developed templates to support greater consistency across the state, improve providers’ experiences with CCS, and allow Boards to implement required changes to provider agreements more quickly:

 Child Care Services Provider Agreement Template (Attachment 1)